 Again Child Support and Visitation are Not Related

 It's not uncommon for a parent to believe that the amount of child support should somehow be adjusted depending on how much time the child spends with the non-custodial parent.
-For example if I have the children 50% of time I should not have to pay child support.
+For example, if I have the children 50% of the time I should not have to pay child support.

 The Court will always care more about the best interest of then children than what either party thinks is "fair."
 If the case goes to Court it is entirely up to the trial court judge to decide who, if anyone, will pay child support, and what that amount will be.

-Visitation cannot be denied is support isn't paid
+Visitation cannot be denied if support isn't paid

 Modifications and Enforcements